nitaybz/homebridge-tado-ac/README.md

 Compatible with ***iOS 11 and above*** -  iOS 10 Home app does not support this service.

+**version 2.2:**
+1. Added support for "TIMER" Tado mode to set each command with a timer.
+2. Manual Control Switch - to turn off "Manual Control" if needed.
+3. Extra Temperature Sensor - for Temperature Sensor in a different accessory.
+4. Added support for "AUTO" fan speed.
+5. Solved crashing homebridge when API is down.

 ### Whats New in Version 2 ??

 This version is a whole new build that brings a lot more options to control your air conditiner with Homekit: